trapdoorsec/blog/reverse.codes/content/blog/the-cost-of-complacency.md

 ## The Morris Worm incident
-In 1988, an enterprising young student named Robert created what he thought was a harmless experiment to measure the size of ... um... the internet.
+In 1988, an enterprising young student named Robert created what he thought was a harmless experiment to measure the size of ... um... the Internet.

 ![Robert Morris relaxing at his computer drinking a coke](https://www.vice.com/wp-content/uploads/sites/2/2017/10/1508840382333-robert-morris-primo-worm.jpeg)

 However, His program relied on a default password and a buffer overflow vulnerability in the canonical email service of the day: `sendmail` - a Unix program.

-He designed a self replication component to his program, and before he could say 'off by one error' he had infected around 10% of the internets servers at the time (approx 6000 machines), and caused millions of dollars damage in lost productivity.
+He designed a self replication component to his program, and before he could say 'off by one error' he had infected around 10% of the Internets servers at the time (approx 6000 machines), and caused millions of dollars damage in lost productivity.

 This moment was pretty significant, in that it hadn't really happened on this scale before, but it also perfectly demonstrates why having insecure defaults opens us up to one of the nastiest types of malware: the worm - a self replicating program